bubsler807/site/content/Blog/thomas pynchon intertextual.md

 Beer/milk as the sustenance of life, blood as a symbol of predation and death.
 The substance is blood, and the tone is more predatory—A deeper, almost vampiric thirst.

 There is also an artificial / natural dichotomy here as well, with the beer in V. coming from rubber nipples.
-Ploy does not just revert to a man, but to a child.
+Ploy does not just revert from beast to a man, but from beast to child?

 See: Dracularity
 ### **Returning from Sea vs. Going to Sea**